 All applicants must use Grants.gov to apply.
-A Notice of Funding Opportunity has been announced for 2018.
-The deadline to apply is June 28, 2018.
+The Notice of Funding Opportunity for 2018 has been closed.

 Grantees are selected through an annual competition that values innovation, community collaboration, and scientific rigor.
 The program currently has six grantees in its portfolio; two were awarded in 2017.